izne/AC6309/README.md

 The entire 32KB of RAM is allocated from the beginning of the address range $0000 to $7FFF.
 The ROM is allocated at the last 16KB of the address space between $C000 and $FFFF.
-The remaining 16KB of address space in the middle, $8000 to $BFFF is used for four I/O devices, each with a 4KB address space.
+The remaining 16KB of address space in the middle, $8000 to $BFFF is used for four I/O devices, each with a 4KB address space (work in progress for using only 4KB for the entire I/O).

 ## Communication
-As the computer does not have a keyboard or screen devices intended, a double UART chip is used as a built-in communication device on the mainboard:
-* UART Channel #1 used for FTDI header (for FT232) to connect to a PC via USB.
+As the computer does not have a keyboard or screen devices intended, a UART chip is used as a built-in communication device, coupled with a FTDI header (for FT232) to connect to a PC via USB.
-* UART Channel #2 is used for a full speed RS-232 serial port

 ## Software
-Bare metal test applications, at first.
+Bare metal test applications at first.
 Eventually running NitrOS-9 from BIOS.
-The goal is to use high level C code using the CMOC project.
+The goal is to use high level C code.

 ## Toolchain
 * [AS09](https://gitlab.com/dfffffff/as09)